 Contact Patterson Legal Group

 The team at Patterson Legal Group hopes that you and your family stay safe this winter.
 Please use the safety tips above in order to prepare your car for winter and avoid a winter car accident.
 Please keep in mind that accidents can happen no matter how well you prepare.
 Should worse come to worse and you get into a winter car crash, please know that we are available 24 hours a day, 7 days a week to assist you.

 You can reach Patterson Legal Group by phone at 888-687-2400.
 For your convenience, you can also reach us through the Internet using our LiveChat and online form options.
-Our injury lawyers have more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, Nebraska, and Wyoming.
+Our injury lawyers have more than 75 years of combined experience successfully representing injury victims in Kansas, Missouri, and Oklahoma.
 Consultations are free and we work on a “no win, no fee” basis, so you won’t pay a dime unless we’ve recovered money on your behalf.
 For top-notch legal representation backed by lauded customer service, give us a call today.